 The ADI Retention Agreement provides for severance benefits if the employee's service with us is terminated within 24 months after a change in control (as defined in the ADI Retention Agreement) that was approved by our Board of Directors.
 We designed the ADI Retention Agreement to help ensure that our executive team is able to evaluate objectively whether a potential change in control transaction is in the best interests of ADI and our shareholders, despite possible risks to their future employment.
 We believe that retaining the services of our key executives during a change in control scenario is critical.
 The ADI Retention Agreement helps ensure the continued services of our executive officers throughout the change in control transaction by giving them incentives to remain with us rather than seeking alternative employment or being recruited to a competitor during a highly uncertain time.
 The Compensation and Talent Committee reviewed prevalent market practices in determining the severance amounts and the events that trigger payments under the agreements.
 The Compensation and Talent Committee determined that the amounts and triggering events were appropriate and designed to encourage decision-making that is in the best interests of ADI.
-In fiscal year 2023, the Compensation and Talent Committee determined, that those arrangements were competitive with existing market practice in the semiconductor industry and that it was appropriate to maintain the program for fiscal year 2023.
-Change in control arrangements.
+In fiscal year 2023, the Compensation and Talent Committee asked Pearl Meyer, its independent compensation consultant, to review our severance, retention, and change in control arrangements.
+Pearl Meyer advised, and the Compensation and Talent Committee determined, that those arrangements were competitive with existing market practice in the semiconductor industry and that it was appropriate to maintain the program for fiscal year 2023.
+Change in control retention agreements entered into between ADI and eligible employees since 2009 do not contain excess parachute payment tax gross-up provisions.